srni-car/srni-car.github.io/index.md

 # Citation

-If you use this dataset in your research or published work, we kindly ask that you cite our [paper](BigData_2023_SRNICAR.pdf) as follows:
+If you find this dataset useful in your work, please consider citing our [resource paper](BigData_2023_SRNICAR.pdf) as follows:

 ```bibtex
 @inproceedings{ding23srnicar,